lcimon/Monitor-AAD-App-Secrets-Expiration/README.md

 # Monitor-AAD-App-Secrets-Expiration
 Power Automate flow to get notified when an Azure AD App Secret expires soon

-This Power Automate flow helps to get notified with the list of Azure AD Application Secrets that expire soon.
+This Power Automate flow helps get notified with the list of Azure AD Application Secrets that expire soon.

 It leverage Graph API to check, from a daily basis, AAD Secrets that expire in a certain interval.
 Time interval to monitor is fully configurable.